Spatial-temporal Transformers for EEG Emotion Recognition: Variants of EEG Emotion Transformers

-Spatial-Temporal~(S-T) attention is to do spatial and temporal attention one-by-one.
-Firstly, the spatial self-attention weights are calculated as Eq.~\ref{spatial}.
-Then recalibrate the output of previous layer.
-After that, the the temporal attention weights are learned Eq.~\ref{temporal} from the output of spatial attention layer.
+The sequential spatial-temporal attention is to do spatial attention within the same time segment and temporal attention among different time segments.
+Firstly, the spatial self-attention weights are calculated as Eq.~\ref{7}.
+Then the the temporal attention weights are learned by Eq.~\ref{8} from the output of spatial attention layer.
+(S-T) Attention comprehensively considers the attention of space and time, but the default is that the spatial features in the same time period are closely related, while the features of different brain in different time are weakly related.